The National Society

 school, and the Bellevue Lodge.
 The site was

-marked by the Lawrence Van Hook Chapter DAR
+marked by the Lawrence Van Hook Chapter,

-of the Elementary School building on the
+front of the Elementary School building on

-corner of State and Third Street.
+the corner of State and Third Street.

 LaMotte